Skip to content

 Responses

-After all fulfillments have been executed you are able to build the response for your endpoint.
-You may specify a list of responses as you are able to use different kind of responses depending on the status.
+After all fulfillments have been executed APICHAP will build the response of your operation.
+You may specify a list of responses as you are able to use different kind of responses depending on the statuscode.
 A response has the following attributes:

 Field Description Mandatory